samadbloch/IM-Lazy/README.md

 ### This script use Nmap to perform automate scanning
 ## You need to save your target IP address into target.txt

+This tool perform Network reconnaissance using nmap to finde Vulnerability,RCE and other misconfiguaration.

 ![shellp](https://github.com/samadbloch/IM-Lazy/raw/master/Screenshot_20200627_230817.png)
 ![shellp](https://github.com/samadbloch/IM-Lazy/raw/master/Screenshot_20200627_230942.png)